menglewis/djangoforum/README.md

 Djangoforum
 ===========

 This is a simple forum project.
-It has the basic features of a blog including the ability for users to make threads and posts.
+It has the basic features of a forum including the ability for users to make threads and posts.
 Site administrators can create additional forums by using the Django admin panel and they can set a custom sort order for the display of forums.

 ## Requirements: